Onelinerhub/onelinerhub/php-redis/how-to-delete-key-from-redis.md

-# How to delete key from Redis
+# How to delete a key

 ```php
 $redis->delete('key');